Overview

 --conf spark.plugins=com.xonai.spark.SQLPlugin

+For Xonai to run optimally, the executor memory (JVM) must be reduced and the memory overhead increased.
 For example, if an application has the following memory configuration:

 --conf spark.executor.memory=30g